Go to the Students section

 The Quality & Learning Infrastructure Committee has established an Apprenticeships sub-group to provide oversight of policies relating to the management of the University’s higher and degree apprenticeship provision.

 Apprenticeship programmes are subject to the same requirements in respect of annual monitoring and quinquennial re-validation as other home or collaborative academic provision (as applicable).
 Please refer to the relevant sections of the Quality & Standards Handbook.
-Apprenticeships are also subject to the funding body’s requirements regarding monitoring and progression.
+Apprenticeships are also subject to the funding body’s requirements regarding monitoring and progression, and, from 1st April 2021, all apprenticeship provision is subject to Ofsted inspection.